gelsightinc/gssim/README.md

 This software is written in MATLAB and assumes the [gsmatlab](https://github.com/gelsightinc/gsmatlab) package is in your MATLAB path.

-You will also need to compile the shadeQuadratic.cpp file using mex.
+You will also need to compile the shadeQuadratic.cpp file using mex:
 ```
 >> mex shadeQuadratic.cpp
 ```